Sergio Mitre

 Sergio Armando Mitre (born February 16, 1981) is a Mexican-American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Chicago Cubs, Florida Marlins, Milwaukee Brewers, and New York Yankees.
 In 2022, he was sentenced to 50 years in prison by Mexican authorities for the murder of his then-girlfriend's 22-month-old daughter.

-Background
+Early life

 Mitre is of Mexican American descent.
 He grew up in Tijuana, Mexico, where he trained in the arts of kenpo, boxing, and wrestling due to frequent street fights.

-Mitre graduated from Montgomery High School in San Diego, California, in June 1999.
-He has a son named Sam (Sergio Armando Mitre III), who was born on December 29, 2006.
+Mitre was a starting pitcher during his amateur career.
+He graduated from Montgomery High School in San Diego, California in 1999.
+He then attended San Diego City College.